See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Identity resolution is a data management process that matches and unifies customer identifiers — such as email addresses, device IDs, and cookies — across multiple touchpoints into a single persistent profile.

 Through deterministic and probabilistic matching techniques, identity resolution connects fragmented interactions into a unified view of each customer.
-The process is typically automated by a customer data platform (CDP), which creates persistent identifiers that enable consistent identity tracking across systems over time.
-According to McKinsey, companies that excel at personalization — which depends on resolved identities — generate 40% more revenue from those activities than average players (McKinsey, 2021).
+The process is typically automated by a customer data platform (CDP), which creates persistent identifiers that enable consistent identity tracking across systems over time — increasingly resolving those identities in real time so that AI agents and personalization engines can act on a complete profile in the moment.
+According to McKinsey, fast-growing companies drive 40% more of their revenue from personalization — which depends on resolved identities — than their slower-growing counterparts (McKinsey, 2021).

 For instance, in companies that manage multiple brands, customers frequently interact with each brand in isolation, leading to fragmented identities.
 Without identity resolution, a single customer might receive redundant messages from different brands, wasting marketing resources and eroding trust.
 By integrating disparate IDs across brands, businesses achieve a holistic view of each customer, ensuring coordinated marketing efforts and optimized spend.